marianabuhazi/zonagrill-order/README.md

 # Zona Grill Ordering Form

-This app provides Zona Grill users with an ordering form.
-It is meant to be used only at pre-paid corporate events.
-Zona Grill Order takes user order and returns a confirmation.
-It also provides an Admin Login to view pending and ready orders, as well as to delete overdue orders.
+This repository includes an web app for making orders to Zona Grill Venezuelan Food during private catering events.
+The application has a React client composed of a simple form that users interact with, and a Node/Express/MongoDB backend that processes orders and displays them to the administrator in an admin portal for easy filtering, addition, deletion.

-# Run Locally
+## Run locally
-Requires MongoDB credentials, and Network approval. cd client npm start. cd .. npm start.

-# Run on Heroku
-Currently not live.
+Create a .env file with the necessary MongoDB credentials, and have proper network approval.

+### Start backend
+1. `npm start`
+### Start frontend
+1. `cd client`

+2. `npm start`

+## Deploy to Heroku
+The site is live on a Heroku app only when there is a corporate event happening.

-Requires Config Vars to be set up with MongoDB URI credentials, login username and login password.
+Update configuration variables to include MongoDB URI credentials, admin portal username and admin portal password.
 Network approval must be set to 0.0.0.0, and cluster must be unpaused.

-# Thanks for ordering at Zona Grill🔥